-What effect does a skincare product have on the skin?
+What effect does a cosmeceutical skincare product have on skin?

-Ingredients like Salicylic acid, L-ascorbic acid, Retinol, Hyaluronic acid are needed to improve the health of our skin cells.
+Salicylic acid, Retinol and Hyaluronic acid are skincare ingredients that are essential to improve the health of our skin cells.
 Clinical studies show that we need these ingredients at certain pH levels and certain percentages to work.

-A cosmeceutical product is usually developed with pharmaceutical-grade ingredients at a clinically proven percentage.
+A cosmeceutical skincare product is developed with pharmaceutical-grade ingredients at clinically proven percentages.
 So, an AlumierMD serum for example contains enough Retinol or L-ascorbic acid to change the skin cells and give results!
-Whereas, a Clarins or Vichy serum, contains no active ingredients (or contain a very low percentage of active ingredients) and therefore, will do nothing for the skin in terms of anti-ageing, acne treatment, oil control etc. This serum will just sit on top of the skin and smell or feel nice.
+Whereas, a Clarins or Vichy serum will contain a very low percentage of active ingredients.
+Therefore, these will do nothing for the skin in terms of anti-ageing, acne treatment, oil control etc.

-If you want to control breakouts or prevent lines and wrinkles you need ingredients like retinol or salicylic acid at appropriate percentages which will not be in a product that you can pick up Tesco or Boots.
+To conclude, if you want to control breakouts or prevent lines you need ingredients like retinol or salicylic acid at appropriate percentages.
+These will not be in a product that you can pick up Tesco or Boots!

-I hope this helps you to understand the difference between cosmetic skincare and cosmeceutical skincare.
-You can see and shop some of my preferred cosmeceutical brands here.
-If you need some help choosing products to suit you feel free to get in contact.
+I hope this helps you understand the difference between cosmetic and cosmeceutical skincare products.
+You can shop some of my preferred cosmeceutical brands here.
+Also, if you need some help choosing skin products to suit you feel free to get in contact.